jfwells/wp-united/README_FIRST.txt

 Remember, whenever upgrading WordPress or WP-United, to clear out the wp-united/cache folder, and then run the WP-United setup Wizard again.

+If you were using WP-United template tags in your template in versions prior to v0.9, note that a number of them have changed.
+Any template tags pertaining to per-user blogs are now gone.
+In addition, the template tags for avatars no longer accept a "default" parameter.

 CONTINGENCIES